brenaudon/Leaffliction/README.md

 ### **Evaluation**

 The model is evaluated on the validation set after each epoch.
 The evaluation metric is the **accuracy** of the model on the validation set.
+Train / validation split is 90% / 10% of the dataset.
 The model is saved in the `model/` directory after each epoch if the accuracy is improved.

 ### **Prediction**